MurrayData/RapidsGBRoadGraph/README.md

 Adapted from NVIDIA cuGraph SSSP example notebook licensed under Apache License 2.0

 To to run, copy the cloned archive to your Rapids Notebooks folder.

+Then download the OS OpenRoads Graph from here and store the csv file in a subfolder named data.